sassoftware/virk/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## Introduction
+## Introduction to SAS VIRK
-* This collection of tools aims at automating and streamlining various aspects surrounding a Viya deployment.
+VIRK is a collection of resources to automate and streamline tasks that are required to prepare an environment for a SAS Viya deployment.
-* These include:
+VIRK provides the following types of assistance:

   * Pre-deployment assessment and/or configuration
   * Post-deployment automation
   * Infrastructure templates

-## Pre-requisites for VIRK
+## Prerequisites for VIRK
 Each item included here in the resource kit will detail its specific pre-requisite and functionality.

 As an example, a functioning [Ansible Controller](http://docs.ansible.com/ansible/latest/intro_installation.html) is required for the Ansible playbooks contained in [Pre-Installation](playbooks/pre-install-playbook) playbook section.